Staff

 Lead, manage and teach at your own outdoor education program of 25+ staff and 4,000+ students in the mountains near Big Bear Lake, CA. Site Directors provide the character, supervision and inspiration that make our program eye-opening for students and life-changing for staff.
 The three most important qualities of a High Trails Director: powerful leadership skills, wicked organizational skills, and a strong ability to work independently.
 For more information check out the Site Director Job Description.

-• To Apply: check out our staff generated application suggestions.
+- To Apply: if you already work at High Trails, email work@dirtyclassroom.com for the application.
 If you do not currently work at High Trails, we ask that you follow the same initial application process as the rest of our staff in addition to the above requirements: https://dirtyclassroom.com/staff/staffonlineapplication/